-Tbilisi, Georgia, Europe - Pictures of the old City (KGB, still watching you!)
+Tbilisi, Georgia, Europe - Pictures of the Old City (Kgb, Still Watching You!)

-Tbilisi - a great old city
+Tbilisi - a Great Old City

-I recently had the opportunity to visit Tbilisi, the capital city of Georgia (Europe, not USA!)
+In 2010, I had the opportunity to visit Tbilisi, the capital city of Georgia (Europe, not USA!)
 It was a working trip of only three days, so I didn't have much chance to look around.
 But as most people have no chance to visit such places, I thought readers might enjoy these few photographs from my trip.